AdityaBijwar/AdityaBijwar/README.md

 - 👋 Hi, I’m @AdityaBijwar
-- 👀 I’m interested in ... app developers and product managements
+- 👀 I’m interested in ... web developers and product managers
 - 🌱 I’m currently learning ... credits in SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... adityabijwar966@gmail.com